 These plants have very long lives and can live very happily as houseplants for decades without a whole lot of care and fuss.
 They need repotted every few years, both to provide additional room for growth and to refresh the soil with a nutrient-rich mixture since soil can lose its luster over time.

-My grandmother gave me a piece of her Thanksgiving cactus that had fallen off, and I decided to propagate it.
+As I mentioned, my holiday cactus came from a cutting that had fallen off of my grandmother’s plant.
 Christmas and Thanksgiving cacti can be propagated very easily through stem cuttings.
 The best time to do so is in the spring.

 First take a cutting at a joint—that’s the area where each of the “leaves” meets.
 You can take a cutting with a single joint, or you can take a cutting with multiple joints.
 Larger pieces might have a harder time establishing new roots, though.